 Throughout the year, other holidays, including Purim, Hanukkah, Simchat Torah and Sukkot, are all celebrated at the Roth Center.
 For Hanukkah and Purim, Hillel throws a formal event, which this year took a charitable turn, raising 800 dollars for The Haven, a local shelter and food bank.
 For Simchat Torah, Hillel hosts a celebration with the UVJC’s Hebrew School, where a Torah scroll is completely unwound and the children are given tours of where passages they have studied can be found and (of course) dance!
 For Sukkot, Hillel teams up with the Dartmouth College Organic Farm to grow a local and sustainable meal, which students then help harvest and cook.
 The Farm also provides corn stalks for our Sukkah, and the community comes together to construct and decorate it.

 Each year, Hillel sponsors a Pesach Seder on the first night.
 Over 250 people attend the main Seder in the Roth Center’s Sanctuary every year.
 Additional Seders, led by anyone who wants to lead their own, are held in various rooms of the building.
 Hillel provides each Seder with everything needed to properly celebrate the holiday.

 On the second night of Pesach, students host their own smaller Seders both at the Roth Center and around campus.
 Hillel typically supports these Seders with Haggadot, food, Seder plates, and any other logistical/religious guidance the students require.
-This past year, there were five second-night Seders and even one on the fifth night, all supported in some way by Hillel.

 The Roth Center is kept strictly kosher for Passover.
 Furthermore, students can eat kosher for Passover meals at the Pavilion for the entire duration of the holiday.